 The primary responsibility for the safe condition and operation of a vehicle in compliance with all applicable rules and regulations rests with the vehicle's owner and driver.
 The main concern of the DLRA is to provide a safe place to conduct events.
 The DLRA produces guidelines based on experience and circulates valid information to help perpetuate the sport.
 Close observance of the minimum standards set forth in this Rule Book is an important fundamental.
 IT IS THE RESPONSIBILITY OF BOTH THE ENTRANT AND OPERATOR OF ANY RACE VEHICLE TO BE THOROUGHLY FAMILIAR WITH THE RULES HEREIN AND COMPLY WITH THEM.
 NOTICE:

-Land Speed Racing is a dangerous sport.
+Land Speed Racing is a dangerous sport that carries with it the possibility of serious injury, paralysis or death.
 There is no such thing as a guaranteed safe high speed run.
 Land Speed Racing always carries with it a risk which will always exist no matter how much everyone connected with Land Speed Racing tries to make our sport safer.
 Although the DLRA works hard to promote and enhance the safety of our sport, there are no guarantees that such safety measures will ensure safety.
 A participant always has the responsibility for their own safety and the safety of their crew.
-By participating in Land Speed Racing, the participant accepts all risk of injury, whether due to negligence, vehicle failure, or otherwise.
+By participating in Land Speed Racing, the participant accepts all risk of injury, paralysis and or death whether due to negligence, vehicle failure, or otherwise.
 If at any time a participant does not accept these risks, the participant agrees not to participate in Land Speed Racing.